vamshi6763/IR_remote_home_automation/README.md

 # IR_remote_home_automation
-Ir remote based home automation system, which can be maulalled controlled by an IR remote.
+Ir remote based home automation system, which can be manualled controlled by an IR remote.

 libraries to be installed: